SoilClick Here for a PDF of Soil

 Arizona soils have very low levels of organic matter, usually less than 1 percent due to the slow rates of organic matter production in arid environments.
 Native trees can often tolerate lower organic matter and higher salt, sand or clay content than fruit or nut trees.
 If you plan on planting nonnative fruit and nut trees, you will likely need to amend the soil with organic matter.

-Shaking a few cups of soil in a glass jar and watching the particles settle can show you the balance between different sized grains of sand, silt and clay.
+Shaking a few cups of soil in a glass jar partially filled with water and watching the particles settle can show you the balance between different sized grains of sand, silt and clay.
 For more detailed testing, contact your local Cooperative Extension specialist about how to have soil tested, what to test for and how to improve soil fertility.
 Collect soil samples from multiple locations if you are having it tested.

 The acidity of soil (referred to as pH) is critical to tree health and difficult to adjust after planting.
 Most fruit trees grow best in soil with a pH between 6.0 and 6.5.
 If your soil pH is below 6.0 (too acidic), you can raise the pH by adding lime (calcium carbonate).
 If soil pH is higher (alkaline), you can add gypsum or other soil amendments to lower the pH.
 Alkaline soils occur in some northern and southeastern parts of Arizona.